 Selection Process : How to Apply

-The student is required to be actively serving in an elected or appointed capacity in any one of the following student government, civic or educational organizations during the entire 2017-2018 school year:
+The student must hold a leadership position in any one of the following student government, civic or educational organizations during the entire 2018-2019 academic year:

 - Student Body president, vice president, secretary or treasurer